 These small business tax credits are designed to encourage domestic research and development.
 The calculation of the credit can be very complex, but it can also provide substantial tax savings.

 This credit is open to individuals, partnerships, and corporations and can cover up to 20% of expenses.
-However, only some types of research qualify, and sorting out if yours does can be challenging.
-Check out the instructions for Form 6765 or consult a tax expert to figure out if your research is eligible.
+Check out the instructions for Form 6765 or consult a tax expert to see if your research is eligible.

 Another thing to note: Small businesses don’t have to use this credit to offset income taxes directly.
 You can file Form 8974, which offsets up to $250,000 of the employer’s share of social security taxes for that year.

-This is a small business tax credit designed to offset the costs of starting a pension.
+This small business tax credit is designed to offset the costs of starting a pension.
 The credit is limited to $500—or 50% of your startup costs.
-You can claim it for the first three years of your plan.
+You can claim it for the first three years of your plan and credit remains at the $500 maximum per year.

 To be eligible, your business must: